42BV/rest-convention/06-security.md

 # Introduction

-Rest API's are basically thin wrappers around the service layer of an application and as such expose a larger attack surface than a traditional web application, which limits the actions to what the user interface can do.
+REST API's are basically wrappers around the service layer of an application and as such expose a larger attack surface than a traditional web application, which limits the actions to what the user interface can do.
 As such great care must be taken in protecting the data and operations provided by the API.

-It should not come as a surprise that any data available from the API without authentication will soon be used for (automated) information gathering.
-So, unless the API is a public resource, authentication must be required.
-Even if the API is a public resource, some form request rate limiting is necessary because API's may be subjected to what is called 'high velocity farming', basically continuously polling the service for updated data.

-An API rarely stands on its own, so any data entered into the API may be propagated to other systems.
-That is why it is essential that all API input is validated and or filtered.
-Don't accept control characters as input if simple alphanumerics are all that is required.
-While the API and it subsystems may be safe against various forms of injection there is no guarantee that other (legacy) systems connected to the API are.

-If authentication or API tokens are required (and they probably are) for use of the API, they must be kept safe against eavesdropping and theft.
-So use transport layer security (HTTPS).
-If a browser session is used, make sure it is http-only and secure.
-Also enable cross site request forgery (CSRF) tokens to prevent a malicious tab in the same browser to masquerade as the user.
+This chapter in the REST Convention consists of two parts.
+The first is a list of guidelines and the second are implementation notes on how to implement this convention using the popular Spring-Security framework.
+It should not come as a surprise that some of the recommendations match the defaults of Spring-Security :-)

+While many of the guidelines are applicable to any API, there is a dedicated part for API's that are consumed via the browser (which is our typical use case).

 # API Security Guidelines